rachelcarmena/rachelcarmena.github.io/_posts/2019-07-25-small-crazy-ideas.md

 It wasn't the first time I met someone who was worried about GitHub contributions panel.

 A friend of mine was too much worried about it.
-Too much...

-And my words weren't useful.
+Too much... and my words weren't useful.

 I needed to come up with something to make an impact on him.